zamaniali1995/ml-pipeline/README.md

 │   └── utils.py        # General utility functions related to models
 └── utils.py            # Main general utility functions
    ```

+The *src* component of the directory is the core of our pipelines functionality.
+This directory stores the utility functions for each of the pipeline steps.
+When running the pipeline, these utility functions will be built as a package and can be imported and used in the main functions during runtime.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>